Title: Assistant Professor

 Professor Gentithes's teaching and research focuses on criminal procedure, constitutional law, legal theory, and legal research and writing.
 His articles have been published in law reviews across the country, including the Iowa Law Review, Harvard Civil Rights-Civil Liberties Law Review, William & Mary Law Review, Georgia Law Review, Missouri Law Review, Tennessee Law Review, Washburn Law Journal, Review of Banking & Financial Law, and Willamette Law Review.
 He also make frequent presentations to bar associations on topics in constitutional law, criminal law, and appellate practice.

 Professor Gentithes earned an LL.M. degree in legal theory from New York University School of Law, his J.D. degree from DePaul University College of Law, and his B.A. from Colgate University.
-He was born and raised in Warren, Ohio, is an avid swimmer, and enjoys spending time with his wife and two daughters.
+He was born and raised in Warren, Ohio, is an avid swimmer, and enjoys spending time with his wife and three daughters.

 - LL.M., New York University School of Law